raspiblitz/raspiblitz/README.md

 As mentioned above you can export a Migration File from your Raspiblitz with MAINMENU > REPAIR > MIGRATION and store it on your laptop.

+A Migration file contains all the important data of your RaspiBlitz like your LND data, Bitcoin Wallet, raspiblitz.config, TOR/SSH keys .. and also the data of installed apps.
+You can use this to migrate your RaspiBlitz to a new hardware.

 If you want to it to import it again to a new RaspiBlitz (for example with an updated HDD/SSD) you can choose the MIGRATION option on the first setup dialog after the Hardwaretest (where you normally choose between Bitcoin & Litecoin).

 ![SSH0](pictures/ssh0-welcome2.png)